shravanidasari01/delta-demo/README.md

 # delta-demo-github
-This is demo for Git &amp; Github classes
+This is demo for Git &amp; Github classes.